panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 ---
 title: "How to Correctly Debounce and Throttle Callbacks in React"
-description: "How to correctly create debounced and throttled callbacks in React using useMemo() hook."
+description: "How to correctly debounce and throttle callbacks in React using useCallback() and useMemo() hooks."
 published: "2021-05-11T08:00Z"
 modified: "2021-05-11T08:00Z"
 thumbnail: "./images/cover-3.png"